tact/Canopy/Targets/Canopy/Sources/Canopy.docc/iCloud Advanced Data Protection.md

 What Advanced Data Protection for iCloud means for your CloudKit app.

-_This article was [originally published](https://blog.justtact.com/advanced-data-protection/) on Tact engineering blog.
+_This article was [originally published](https://blog.justtact.com/advanced-data-protection/) on the Tact engineering blog.
 Slightly edited for Canopy documentation._

 In December 2022, Apple announced [powerful new data protections.](https://www.apple.com/newsroom/2022/12/apple-advances-user-security-with-powerful-new-data-protections/) Of the three announced protections, iMessage Contact Key Verification is specific to Messages, and thus beyond the scope of this post.

 Let’s talk about the other two.

 Security Keys for Apple ID do not have a direct impact on your app and its data, but are indirectly a great way to improve the security of user accounts.
-Since CloudKit apps use the users’ iCloud account which in turn uses their Apple ID, do consider using a hardware security key to further secure yourself, and discuss this also with your users.
+Since CloudKit apps use the users’ iCloud accounts which in turn use their Apple IDs, do consider using a hardware security key to further secure yourself, and discuss this also with your users.

 Advanced Data Protection (ADP) for iCloud is the most intriguing of the three, and the rest of this article will discuss how it can improve the security of user data in CloudKit apps.

-TL;DR: your app’s records in iCloud will be end-to-end encrypted if certain conditions are met.
+**TL;DR:** your app’s records in iCloud will be end-to-end encrypted if certain conditions are met.
 You have no way to verify some of the conditions on your end.

 ## iCloud security basics